 Spend the afternoon exploring seasonal displays of native and exotic flowers.
 Expect to see Irises and Bog plants in spring, Azaleas and Rhododendrons followed by Orchids, Begonias, Hydrangeas and Water Lilies from November to April.

 Option 2: Near Waihi

-Nearby, at the Waihi Lavender Farm, you will have the opportunity to stroll through the purple fields and to learn more about the other benefits of the flowers.
-The sweet floral lavender has many functional benefits, apart from smelling so good.
+At the Waihi Lavender Farm, you will have the opportunity to stroll through the purple fields and learn more about the multiple benefits of the flowers.
+Sweet floral lavender has many functional properties, apart from smelling so good.
 It's known to be an effective calming agent, and its antibacterial properties make it helpful in treating skin irritations, eczema and fungal infections.
-The farm shop has skincare products and soy candles, plus spectacular blueberry lavender ice cream!
+The farm shop has skin care products and soy candles, plus spectacular blueberry lavender ice cream!
 Open in season, early December through to mid-January.

 Option 3: Near Coromandel Town

 The Waterworks is a delightfully fun garden the entire family will be sure to enjoy.
 With over 70 water-powered attractions to look at, play on or interact with, The Waterworks is a ‘Coromandel-style’ amusement park in a vast garden setting.
 A true place of discovery, you will be fascinated by the ingenuity of the water attractions, enchanted by the quirky art and sculpture, and soothed by the tranquility of the native foliage growing throughout the property.

 Pack a picnic and make use of the free gas barbecues and picnic areas alongside the Waiau river waterholes - great for a post-lunch swim.
 Alternatively, enjoy tasty refreshments and excellent local Coffee La La at The Waterworks Cafe after completing your day’s excursion.